scaramacai/ggwm/README.md

 The goals of the project are mainly focused on reducing dependecies on external libraries and possibly reduce the size of the executable itself.

+ggwm natively supports svg images and icons (thanks to [nanosvg](https://github.com/memononen/nanosvg)) and png and jpeg formats using the single file image loader [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h).

+If available and not disabled at compile time, ggwm  will also use the following libraries:

+ - fribidi for bi-directional text support.
+ - libXext for the shape extension.
+ - libXrender for the render extension.
+ - libXmu for rounded corners.
+ - libXft for anti-aliased and true type fonts.
+ - libXinerama for multiple head support.
+ - libXpm for XPM icons and backgrounds.

 The following is the original README.md of JWM

 ------------------------------------------------------------------------------